 - if other departments were involved in your support or the process, for instance if you are attending a fitness to study meeting, or submitting an Individual Mitigating Circumstances (IMC) claim, information could be shared between yourself, Student Support and Safeguarding, and your academic department

 - where we have made recommendations for you to have reasonable adjustments, this would be shared with your academic department so that they could consider making the adjustments

 - where you’ve received a warning following a disciplinary investigation, this would be shared with your academic department.

 How we share information externally, such as with your trusted contact.

 We often work with partner organisations external to the University to help support you, alongside our own teams.
 These third parties may include but are not limited to: providers of disability or counselling support services, health professionals, NHS services, funding bodies, or the Office of the Independent Adjudicator (OIA).
-With your consent we will share relevant information with our partners to enable them to provide the support you need in a co-ordinated way.
+Where appropriate, we share relevant information with our partners to enable them to provide the support you need in a co-ordinated way.
 We ensure that everyone we work with has robust systems in place to keep your data safe and secure.

 You may also wish to involve a parent, carer or another trusted person in conversations with our advisors to help us support you.
-This will always be with your agreement and consent is gained separately and additionally to the general consent we ask all students to sign.
+This will be handled confidentially and we will agree the processing of the third party’s personal data on a case by case basis.

 It is rare that the University shares information about any students with an external third party, such as your parent, carer or another trusted person without your consent.
 However, if we had significant concerns about your welfare and felt you (or someone else) were at risk of harm, we might do this.
 Alternatively, we might contact the police, social care or other external agencies.
 Please see the University’s Student Trusted Contact guidance for more information.